 Set the Values of the Find and Replace strings.
-This command allows you to define the Find and Replace strings that will be used subsequently F, R and <CTRL>R commands.
-Firstly you are prompted on the Message screen for Find? - enter, on the Edit screen, the sting of characters, up to 17 characters, for which you want to search and terminate the string with <RET>.
-Now you will be prompted to enter the Replace? string - again enter up to 17 characters on the Edit screen finishing with <RET>.
-You may define a null Replace string, simply press <RET> by itself.
-The strings that you have defined will now appear on the message screen (after F: and R:) in Command mode until you redefine them.
+This command allows you to define the Find and Replace strings that will be used by subsequent F, R and <CTRL>R commands.
+Firstly you are prompted on the Message screen for Find? - enter, on the Edit screen, the string of characters, up to 17 characters, for which you want to search and terminate the string with <RET>.Now you will be prompted to enter the Replace? string define a null Replace string, simply press <RET> by itself.
+The strings that you have you redefine them.

-While entering the Find string you may use the \sim character (<SHIFT>^) as a wild character e.g. if you enter R~N as the Find string then, whenever you subsequently search for that string, the second character will be matched againt any character in the text so that words like RUN, RAN, R;N etc. will all be matched with the Find string.
+While entering the Find string you may use the "character (\langle SHIFT> \uparrow) as a wild character e.g. if you enter R N as the Find string then, whenever you subsequently search for that string, the second character will be matched against any character in the text so that words like RUN, RAN, R;N etc. will all be matched with the Find string.
 Note that end-of-line characters will not be matched.